Roslagsbanan

-Roslagsbanan (lit. 'the Roslagen Line') is a narrow-gauge commuter railway system in Roslagen, Stockholm County, Sweden.
-Its combined route length is 65 km and there are 38 stations.
+Roslagsbanan (lit. 'the Roslagen Line') is a narrow-gauge suburban rail system serving Stockholm and the Roslagen area of Stockholm County, Sweden.
+The system has 38 stations and the combined route length is 65 km.

 It is built to the Swedish three foot gauge.
-The Storstockholms Lokaltrafik (SL) classifies it as "light rail" in its maps.
+Storstockholms Lokaltrafik (SL) classifies it as "light rail" in its maps.

-The line starts in Stockholm at Stockholm Östra station.
-It goes north and splits into three branch lines at the junction stations Djursholms Ösby and Roslags Näsby; the three branches terminate at Näsbypark, Österskär and Kårsta.
+The line starts in Stockholm at Stockholms östra railway station.
+It goes north and splits into three branch lines at the junction stations and Roslags Näsby; the three branches terminate at Näsbypark, Österskär and Kårsta.

-It is double track between Stockholm and Viggbyholm and between Rydbo and Åkersberga.
-The rest is single track, but the line to Vallentuna was being doubled in 2012 and Rydbo-Åkers Runö in 2013.
-There are passing loops at some stations on the single track sections: at Altorp, Hägernäs, Österskär, Visinge, Täby kyrkby, Ormsta, Lindholmen and Kårsta.
+Since 2010, 22 kilometers of track have been upgraded to double track.
+The 27 and 28 lines now have double tracks to Vallentuna and Viggbyholm stations respectively, along separate sections between Hägernäs and Arninge, and Rydbo and Åkersberga.
+There are also passing loops at multiple stations throughout the network.

-Following a 2017 agreement between the Swedish state, Stockholm County, and the affected municipalities, the line will be extended to the centrally located underground hub T-Centralen, with construction to begin in approximately 2022.
+Following a 2017 agreement between the Swedish state, Stockholm County, and the affected municipalities, the line will be extended to the centrally located underground hub T-Centralen, with construction to begin in approximately 2028.

 History

 The present Roslagsbanan was once just the southern part of a large narrow-gauge system throughout Roslagen and eastern Uppland, connecting Stockholm and Uppsala with ports, smaller towns and parts of the countryside and used for both freight and passenger transport.

-In 1885 the line from Stockholm Östra station to Rimbo was opened, today the longest branch of Roslagsbanan although the northernmost part between Kårsta an Rimbo has been shut down.
+In 1885 the line from Stockholms östra railway station to Rimbo was opened, today the longest branch of Roslagsbanan although the northernmost part between Kårsta and Rimbo has been shut down.
 It was originally built and operated by the private enterprise Stockholm-Rimbo Järnväg (SRJ).
 In 1909 SRJ changed its name to Stockholm–Roslagens Järnvägar (with the same abbreviation) following the take-over of companies running adjacent lines.

 Roslagsbanan is one of the oldest electrified railway lines for public transport in Europe.
 The first Stockholm–Djursholm suburban section, Djursholmsbanan, was electrified in 1892, and at the time continued into the city center by way of the tram network, ending at Engelbrektsplan next to Humlegården.